-04 Jul Measures implemented to help Hudson residents during the current heatwave
+29 Jun Measures implemented to help Hudson residents during the current heat wave

 The Town of Hudson is implementing the following measures to help residents cool off during the heat wave:

-For residents seeking an air-conditioned refuge from the heat, the, the Stephen F. Shaar Community Centre (394 Main Road) will be open from 2 pm to 4:30 pm and from 6 pm to 20 pm on Thursday July 4th and from 8 am to 10 pm on Friday July 5th.
+For residents seeking an air-conditioned refuge from the heat, the Stephen F. Shaar Community Center (394 Main Road) will be open from 9 am to 9 pm from Saturday June 30th to Wednesday July 4th.

 The Town strongly encourages high-risk individuals, such as seniors, young children and people with chronic conditions, to take advantage of these measures during the next few days.